ianwal/PokemonCardBot/README.md

 When changing commands, it may be useful to reduce the time it takes for them to show up on Discord.

-To reduce this time, you can specify a single guild (discord server) where you want to test the bot.
+To reduce this time, you can specify a single guild (Discord server) where you want to test the bot.

 Add the ID of your guild to config.json.
 To find this, right click your Discord server and click `Copy Server ID`.